-Coronavirus Job Retention Scheme - 80% of salary for furloughed employees
+Coronavirus Job Retention Scheme for furlough employees

 This scheme does not apply to the self-employed.
 They have their own scheme.